Towards gauge unified, supersymmetric hidden strong dynamics: Gauge Coupling Unification

 where the first term in each $b_a$ is purely the SM contributions, and the second terms in $b_1$ and $b_2$ come from the contributions of the additional Higgs degrees of freedom.

 We focus on one type of solutions that achieve the gauge coupling unification:

 with the unification scale $M_{GUT}\sim8.87\times 10^{15}$ GeV, as shown in Figure~\ref{fig:unification}.
+One can easily check that the 1-loop beta function for $SU(2)_H$ is

+if there is no purely hidden matter field.
+Therefore, as long as there are not too many purely hidden degrees of freedom, the $SU(2)_H$ may be asymptotic free in the UV.

 Below $\Lambda_H$, all the new scalars presumably form mesons (as listed in Table~\ref{mesons}).
 Therefore, they do not contribute to the beta functions.
 One can check that even if a baryon with nontrivial $SU(2)_L$ and $U(1)_Y$ charges (see Table~\ref{baryons}) is formed below $\Lambda_H$, its contributions to running couplings are negligible, due to the small value of $\Delta b_i\times \text{ln}\,\frac{4\,\text{TeV}}{800\,\text{GeV}}$~\footnote{Note that above the QCD confinement scale and below the hidden confinement scale, the new particles are within the SM perturbative but the hidden non-perturbative regime.
 The hidden binding force contributes to the masses of the bound states.
 For definiteness, we assume that all new bound states have masses at $800$ GeV.}.
 The threshold corrections induced by non-perturbative effects around the hidden confinement scale are neglected.

 In the example of Eq.~(\ref{non-susy-example}), the new scalars in the spectrum form incomplete GUT representations.
 The existence of incomplete GUT representations at low energies is typical in four-dimensional (4D) GUT theories.
 One famous example is the Higgs doublet-triplet splitting problem, namely, in the splitting